 The Courts will also have similar approach.
 They will, of course listen to the parties, but they may also seek to have an independent assessment of what is the best arrangement for the child.
 For these purposes the court will order Cafcass (Children and Family Court Advisory Support Service) to prepare a report in respect of the child’s welfare.
 More information about Cafcass can be found here.

 Upon hearing from the parties and seeing the Cafcass report, the Court will make a decision in respect of living arrangements for the child, as well as contact for the non-resident parent.
+Click here to find out more about how the courts decide who the child should reside with.

 Will the mother always be the one granted residence with the child?